katerebekah/csharp-dotnet-milestones/3-database-driven-applications/exercises/mvc/MVC_CHINOOKMUSIC.md

 * List the artist on a particular album you like(hint, will need to create a new model and set up in Chinook context)
 * List all of the albums by your favorite artist.
 * List the total bill and mailing address for the following customers with an id of (10, 38, 57)
+* Create an action that outputs a view that displays your your concert wishlist.
+You will need to C
-* Create a class that will hold information regarding concerts you would like to attend.
+* create a class that will hold information regarding concerts you would like to attend.
 Create a list containing your concerts of choice.
 Set up several properties.
 Query your favorite concert list.
+You may want to create a table in your database or create the data on the fly.

 ##Bonus Activities
 * Use a boostrap grid for your data